-Crappie are schooling fish, so bring crappie jigs in several colors in case you find a mess of these tasty panfish.
+When trying to catch crappie, remember they are schooling fish, so bring crappie jigs in several colors in case you find a mess of these tasty panfish.

-Bluegill are often near the shorelines, under docks and around weed lines, and they have a hard time refusing a worm on a small hook fished a couple feet below a bobber.
+You will often find and catch bluegill are often near the shorelines, under docks and around weed lines, and they have a hard time refusing a worm on a small hook fished a couple feet below a bobber.